mweiden/lsmt/README.md

 - `POST /flush` instructs every node in the cluster to flush its in-memory memtable to an on-disk SSTable.
-- `POST /flip` toggles the health status of the node receiving the request, switching it between healthy and unhealthy.
-The node's `node_health` Prometheus gauge reports `1` when healthy and `0` when unhealthy.
+- `POST /panic` forces the node receiving the request to report itself as unhealthy for 60 seconds.
+Outside of panic mode a node is considered unhealthy when its local storage has less than 5% free space remaining.
+  The `node_health` Prometheus gauge exposes the current status (`1` for healthy, `0` for unhealthy).

 ## Monitoring